basilisp-lang/basilisp/docs/pyinterop.rst

 Submodules may be imported using the standard Python ``.`` separator: ``(import module.sub)``.

 Upon import, top-level (unqualified) Python modules may be referred to using the full module name as the namespace portion of the symbol and the desired module member.
-**Unlike in Python,** Submodules will be available under the name of *first* dot-separated name segment (which is usually the top-most module in the hierarchy).
+Submodules will be available under the full, dot-separated name.

 To avoid name clashes from the above, you may alias imports (as in native Python code) using the same syntax as ``require``.
 Both top-level modules and submodules may be aliased: ``(import [module.sub :as sm])``.